 Alongside training and discipleship, MAs have the opportunity to gain valuable, hands-on experience.
 MAs assist and lead in many areas of ministry as we pursue the Mission and Vision of our church.
 As valuable team members, MAs take an active role in ministry, practicing what they learn and observe.

-Summer MAs work a 12-week period during the summer months (May–August).
-They typically work 25 hours a week, but this can be dependent on involvement in camps and other ministry opportunities.
-Summer MAs get paid $250 a week for 12 weeks, and housing is provided for MAs moving to Memphis from out of town.
+Summer MAs work for a 12-week period during the summer months (May–August).
+These are paid positions and housing is provided for MAs moving to Memphis from out of town.
+There is a transportation/relocation stipend for MAs moving to Memphis from out of town.

-Year–long MAs work in a way that is similar to a residency program.
-Year-long MAs serve for the duration of a year with designated start and end dates.
-They typically work 20 hours a week during the school year and 25 hours a week during the summer months.
-This can be dependent on involvement in camps and other ministry opportunities.
-Year-long MAs get paid $250 a week during the summer and $200 a week during the school year.
-Housing is provided for MAs moving to Memphis from out of town.
+Year-long MAs work in a way that is similar to a residency program.
+They serve for the duration of a year with designated start and end dates.
+These are paid positions.
+Housing is provided for Year-long MAs moving to Memphis from out of town.
+There is a transportation/relocation stipend for MAs moving to Memphis from out of town.

 Bellevue’s year-long internships run January through December OR May through April.
 Summer opportunities run May through August.